-Risk of explosion due to an increased surface temperature
+Explosion hazard due to increased surface temperature

-Components within the machine may be hotter than the maximum permissible surface temperature of the enclosure.
+Components within the motor may be hotter than the maximum permissible surface temperature for the enclosure.
 In an explosive atmosphere, dust can ignite and an explosion occur.
 This can result in death, serious injury or material damage.

-- Do not open the machine in an explosive and dusty atmosphere when it is still at normal operating temperature. - · Allow the machine to cool down before opening it. - When disassembling, ensure that the parts necessary to seal the enclosure are not damaged, for example seals, face/plane mating surfaces.
-Perform a new routine test for the parts that have been repaired if these parts are crucial to ensure dust protection.
+- Do not open the motor in an explosive and dusty atmosphere when it is still at normal operating temperature. - Allow the machine to cool down before opening it.